New Arrival | μCaler Targeted Methylation Sequencing Drives New Breakthroughs in Multi-cancer Early Screening (Part 1)

 There are many potential biomarkers that can be used for early cancer screening clinically, including proteins, fragmentomics, small molecule metabolites, miRNA, ctDNA (circulating tumor DNA) mutations, and ctDNA methylation.
 Among these, DNA methylation occurs in almost all precancerous lesions and at the early stages of cancer, making it one of the most promising early cancer screening biomarker. ctDNA methylation, as an early cancer screening marker, has the following advantages: high and stable signal abundance; strong organ specificity, enabling tissue tracing; clustered distribution across the genome, resulting in a higher signal-to-noise ratio.

 Figure 2. ctDNA methylation as a biomarker for early cancer screening.
-A. DNA methylation abnormalities occurs in the early stages of cancer[2]; B. ctDNA methylation is used for tissue tracing in cancer[3]
+A. DNA methylation abnormalities occurs in the early stages of cancer[2]; B. ctDNA methylation is used for tissue tracing in cancer[3].

 There are several technical approaches for DNA methylation detection, such as whole genome bisulfite sequencing (WGBS), reduced representation bisulfite sequencing (RRBS), 450/850K microarrays, targeted methylation sequencing using liquid phase hybridization capture technology (hybridization capture sequencing), multiplex PCR amplification sequencing, pyrosequencing, mass spectrometry, and methylation-specific PCR (MSP), etc. Currently, most products for early screening based on methylation primarily utilize the technical approaches of MSP, multiplex PCR amplification sequencing, and hybridization capture sequencing (Table 1.).